Sanjay1031/CapstoneProject/Design/DesignDoc.md

 We will store expense and budget information in a table in DynamoDB.

-Amazon Elite Budget Service will also provide a web interface for users.
+BudgetMe will also provide a web interface for users.
 A main page providing a variety of options to add, update and view expense and budget information.

 # 6. API

 ## 6.1.
 Public Models

-_Define the data models your service will expose in its responses via your *`-Model`* package.
-These will be equivalent to the *`PlaylistModel`* and *`SongModel`* from the Unit 3 project._

 ```
 // ExpenseModel